quisquous/cactbot/README.md

 Cast times are currently only logged as you fish, so there won't be any data until you've caught each fish.
 Green bars represent light tugs, yellow is a medium tug and red bars are legendary/heavy tugs.

-[See here](https://www.youtube.com/watch?v=GHgWIA-Zhug) for examples of the different tug types.

 Check [here](docs/FAQ-Troubleshooting.md#fisher-module) for common troubleshooting tips.

 ### [dps](ui/dps) meters